-1 Determines if the user specified a preferred interaction style on the application command line styles supported by this particular application.
+1 Determines if the user specified a preferred interaction style on the application command line

+In the ximdemo application, users can use the -Root and -Cb options to specify the interaction styles.
+These options represent the only two styles supported by this particular application.
 The -Root option specifies the style to be Root Window; this style requires minimal interaction between the client and the input server.
 The -Cb option specifies a style where preediting is handled by callbacks.
 This style enables on-the-spot preediting.